cufcq/cufcq/README.md

 ####FCQ: A survery maintained by CU and collected at the end of every course with the intent of rating instructor proficiency.

+###To Run:

+- Make sure all of the gems are updated

 ###Views: